These days you can be sued for about anything from hitting someone’s bumper to divorcing your spouse.

 Can a payday lender garnish your wages?

-If the judge rules against you in your hearing because you failed to show up or because the lender came prepared, your wages will probably be garnished to help pay off what you owe.
+If the judge rules against you in your hearing because you ignored a court order to show up or because the lender came prepared, your wages will be garnished to help pay off what you owe.

 Wage garnishment requires your employer to withhold a portion of your earnings to put toward paying down your debt, though there are hard limitations on what they can take from you.